open-source-bootcamp/bootcamp-guide/day1.md

 This session is to get attendees up to speed with GitHub concepts such as repos, commits and pull requests.
 In this session attendees will create a new repo for their GitHub profile.

 You can find this session in the [presentations/intro-to-github](./presentations/intro-to-github/) folder.
+Instructions on using this deck are in the [README in the presentations folder](./presentations/README.md).

 Mentors need to be on hand to provide support and unblock any attendees who hit issues.